ninchkn78/Data/PLAN.md

 This is the link to the [assignment](http://www.cs.duke.edu/courses/compsci307/current/assign/01_data/):

-### What is the answer to the two questions below for the data file yob1900.txt (pick a letter that makes it easy too answer)?
+### What is the answer to the two questions below for the data file yob1900.txt (pick a letter that makes it easy to answer)?

 ### Describe the algorithm you would use to answer each one.